telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 #### Description

-A detailed list of the columns available in the **Live Traffic** list and the information extracted from each column's value.
-Each __Session__ captured by Fiddler Everywhere has multiple attributes ordered in columns.
+A detailed list of the columns available in the **Session Logs** list and the information extracted from each column's value.
+Each __Session Log__ captured by Fiddler Everywhere has multiple attributes ordered in columns.
 Use these to identify HTTP-related issues, track and debug your site performance, and to leave custom comments.

 ## ID(#)

-An auto-generated identification number for the currently listed sessions.
+An auto-generated unique identification number for the currently listed session logs.
+This column is always visible (all other columns can be removed/added via the [context menu]({%slug web-sessions-list%}#session-logs-list-columns)).

 ## Result